 Need a Safe Haven for Alcohol Addiction Recovery?

 Granite Recovery Centers treat men and women living in New Hampshire and other New England states such as Massachusetts.
 We are known as a trusted and secure place where individuals can overcome alcoholism and avoid the risks of overdose.
 Our highly trained and professional addiction treatment staff are committed to your recovery.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 If you think we can help, feel free to call us at 855.712.7784 .
 An addiction counselor is available to take your call and help get you into the right treatment program.